|

 are not being forced to Learn Chinese, but actually enjoy learning it.

-Picking the right curriculum that matches their learning style is very
+Picking the right curriculum that matches their learning style is also

 important.